Who can vote in Georgia?

 What is Advance/Early Voting?

 - There shall be a period of early voting that shall commence on the fourth Monday immediately prior to each primary or election and as soon as possible prior to a runoff and shall end on the Friday immediately prior to each primary, election, or runoff.
 Voting shall be conducted during normal business hours on weekdays during such period and shall be conducted on two consecutive Saturdays prior to primary or election during the hours of 9:00 A.M. through 5 P.M.; provided, however, that in primaries and elections in which there are no federal or state candidates on the ballot, no Saturday voting hours shall be required.
-Code Section 21-2-385(d)(1)
+Code Section 21-2-385(d)(1) Drop Box: The drop box is located downstairs in the courthouse in the early voting venue.
+The drop box is available during the hours of early voting.

 What is Absentee Voting?